+[(") denotes delete that which is not applicable]

-The Uniting Presbyterian Church in Southern Africa The Court of the Presbytery / Synod / General Assembly\ of
+The Uniting Presbyterian Church in Southern Africa

+The Court of the Presbytery / Synod / General Assembly of

-1. Allegation ••••••
+1. Allegation

-1. The Council of the Presby rtery / Synod / General A Assembly of [name]
+1. The Council of the Presbytery / Synod / General Assembly of [name]

-received the following allega ation on [dat te]
+received the following allegation on[date]

-Allegation of misconduc ct
+Allegation of misconduct

 Full Names of Complainant:

 ID Number:

 Residential address:

 Postal address:

 Tel no: Home and work:

 Fax Number:

 Cell Number:

-If the Complainant is a men nber of the UP CSA
+If the Complainant is a member of the UPCSA

-"I warrant that I have been lightly or maliciously is in its communicant member of a self an offence and liable to discipline.
-I am a
+"I warrant that I have been warned by the Presbytery that bringing of a charge lightly or maliciously is in itself an offence and liable to discipline.
+I am a communicant member of a congregation in good standing of the UPCSA."

 Name of the Complainant Signature Date Congregation

 2. Commission 1.
-Appointment and Report The Presbytery / Synod / General Assembly appointed a Commission consisting of the following members to investigate the allegations:
+Appointment and Report

+The Preshytery / Synod / General Assembly appointed a Commission consisting
-Date Convener

-OI 2

-\ The Presbytery / Synod / General Assembly\ did not appoint a Commission to investigate the allegations.
+The Presbytery / Synod / General Assembly\ appointed a Commission consisting of the following members to investigate the allegations: